observe

 Overview

-gives the ability to observe values from global state.
+observe gives the ability to observe values from global state.
 To get a "live"

 version of a value from Engine's global state, state properties can be directly

-accessed from the imported observe
+accessed from the imported observe.

-'s header can be thought of as
+Every use of observe in a view/producer's header can be thought of as

-d value changes in state, for whatsoever
+adding a trigger.
+Whenever the observed value changes in state, for whatsoever

 reason, the view or producer using this value will be re-computed.